vaqMAD/TimeMate/README.md

 ## Architecture Overview

-> TL;DR: You write once, test once, and sleep peacefully ever after.
+> TL;DR: My philosphy is sipmple.
+You write once, test once, and sleep peacefully ever after.

 TimeMate is designed with **clean separation of concerns** and maintainability in mind.